hand1ov1eternity/myFlix-client/README.md

 Submit a pull request

-> Built with React, Bootstrap, and a love for movies 🎬🍿 — always a work in progress 🚧
+> Built with React, Bootstrap, and a love for movies 🎬🍿- now with a touch of 80s nostalgia and AI smarts. — always a work in progress 🚧